 If a project (e.g., “Prj-1”) has been exported multiple times with different timestamps but the same project name, you can only import them one by one if there is no project with that same name listed in memory (project list).
 In other words, if the same project has been exported multiple times with different timestamps, you will only be able to import them individually after deleting the project with the same name from the list.
 If this would cause data loss, export (save) the project before deleting it.
 You may repeat this process with the same name as many times as you like, but you cannot import a project whose name (without the timestamp) matches a project name currently shown in the list.

-The external JCTM Project Viewer (jctmview.html) allows exported ZIPs to be opened in any modern browser, even offline.
+The external JCTM Project Viewer (JCTM Project Viewer) allows exported ZIPs to be opened in any modern browser, even offline.

-You can send questions or comments to: jctm@jc-technology.at
+You can send questions or comments anytime to our email address: jctm@jc-technology.at

 © 2025 JC-Technology GmbH.